derekwhayes/my-robot-shop/README.md

 * BootStrapData / line 88 / set min and max for all parts
 >* Modify the sample inventory to include the maximum and minimum fields.

+* InhousePartForm.html / line 24 / add fields for minInv and maxInv
+* OutsourcedPartForm.html / line 25 / add fields for minInv and maxInv
 >* Add to the InhousePartForm and OutsourcedPartForm forms additional text inputs for the inventory so the user can set the maximum and minimum values.

 >* Rename the file the persistent storage is saved to.